 Types of Electric Vehicles

-Battery electric vehicles (BEV) use an electric motor and battery instead of a conventional gas tank and internal combustion engine.
+- BEVs use an electric motor and battery instead of a conventional gas tank and internal combustion engine.
 Also referred to as all-electric vehicles, plug-in vehicles (PEV), or simply electric vehicles, BEVs use a battery pack to store electrical energy that powers the motors.
 BEVs are charged by plugging the vehicles into an electric power source and are considered zero-emission vehicles because they produce no direct exhaust or emissions.
-Plug-in Hybrid Electric Vehicles (PHEVs)

 |